 In one of his first games on December 14, 1905, he was ejected for chopping a player with his stick.
 A couple of games later, against the same team, he went on a verbal tirade using profanities against a referee who then sent him off.
-When his outburst continued off the ice the opposing team walked off in protest, forfeiting the game.
+When his outburst continued off the ice, the opposing team walked off in protest and forfeited the game.
 The management of the team said that he would be barred from ever entering their arena again.

 Hall's 1911 Bulldogs card (eBay)Hall's troubles continued from team to team.
 A Winnipeg Tribune sports editorial of December 21, 1907 said of him:

 "Hall’s one drawback as a hockey player is his temper, which, on the ice, he appears to be unable to control.
 Joe possesses the qualities of a great hockey player and if he could only dampen this feature, his worth would be doubled."